 Every one of them is gone back: they are altogether become filthy; there is none that doeth good, no, not one” Psalm 53:2-3

-So the insurmountable problem that exist is this: that God is Holy and God is Just, and by His very essential nature God must judge all sin, no matter where it is found and whom it is committed by, the Lord must punish sin in accordance with His Holy Justice.
-By ourselves we cannot avoid God’s judgement, there’s no atonement we can make personally, no offering could take away the sins of our life and no amount of resolve can prevent us from sinning in the future – we do not have the power to make ourselves holy.
+So the insurmountable problem that exist is this: that God is holy and God is just; on account of His essential nature, God must judge all sin, no matter where it is found and whom it is committed by.
+By ourselves we cannot avoid God’s judgement, there’s no atonement we can make personally, no offering we bring or attempt to produce could take away the sins of our life and no amount of resolve can prevent us from sinning in the future – we do not have the power to make ourselves holy.
 But God who is rich in mercy, has in due time sent His Son into the world to stand in our place and to take in His own body on the cross the judgement that is due to us!
-God demonstrates His high and gracious love – in that while we were still rebels and sinners against Him, Christ has suffered and bled and died in our place.
+God demonstrates His high and gracious love – in that while we were still rebels and sinners against Him, Christ died for the ungodly!

-And furthermore – Christ on the Cross has made us Holy, washed us clean, united us to Himself and made us acceptable in purity before God above!
+And furthermore – Christ on the Cross has made us Holy, washed us clean from the guilt of transgression, united us to Himself and made us acceptable in purity to God above!
 This is the Gospel of Jesus Christ!
 We know are assured that the work of Christ was sufficient because God raised Him from the dead on the third day.
 His work was sufficient, His work was complete and accepted by God the Father.

 Even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;)

 And hath raised us up together, and made us sit together in heavenly places in Christ Jesus:

 That in the ages to come he might shew the exceeding riches of his grace in his kindness toward us through Christ Jesus.

 For by grace are ye saved through faith; and that not of yourselves: it is the gift of God:

 Not of works, lest any man should boast.
 Ephesians 2:5-9